About the Institute for Continued Learning (ICL)

 In particular, ICL members agree to attend most of the classroom sessions each semester, and to participate in the various activities and offices of the Institute.

-For detailed membership policies and procedures, see: Membership Policies/Procedures in the left sidebar (Navigation Panel) of any page.
+For detailed membership policies and procedures, see: Membership Policies/Procedures.

 Current membership is 160, a number limited by the available meeting space.
 There is a waiting list to join.